A Complete Guide to Annapurna Circuit Trek

 • One of the famous treks in the world that covers a large number of Himalayan Ranges ranging from 6000m to 800m in the Annapurna Region, including Annapurna I (8,091m) – the 10th highest mountain in the world, Annapurna II, Annapurna III, Annapurna IV, Machhapuchhre, Dhaulagiri, Gangapurna, Tukuche, Nilgiri, Tilicho Peak, Manaslu and other sister peaks in the region.

-• Experience varieties of communities, vegetation, landscapes, rivers, food, culture, etc.
+• Experience various communities, vegetation, landscapes, rivers, food, culture, etc.

 • Summit is the highest pass in the world.
 Thorang-La pass (5,415m) is the highest point on the Annapurna Circuit.

-• Opportunity to socialize and share experiences with travelers from all over the world as it is a very famous trekking package.
+• It is an opportunity to socialize and share experiences with travelers worldwide, as it is a famous trekking package.

 • Experience the sheltered life of people living in the Himalayas from a close distance.